Every day, there is a new SEO technique that you might use to rank better.

 One thing to note is that the world of schema is still evolving.
 We have only mentioned some popular types and the simplest way of implementing schema markup for your content.

-You can implement schema markup in a more effective way by exploring Schema.org.
+You can implement schema markup more effectively by exploring Schema.org.
 The website has extensive instructions that allow you to utilise markup, thus enabling search engines to comprehend your content better.
 And don’t forget to be experimental with it, as you can always expect a surprise.

 With that, we have come to the end of this informative guide.